-Priority consideration will be given to applicants that:
+Priority consideration will be given to applicants that address one or more of the following project design elements:

-- (1) Propose an SCF initiative to reduce violent crime.
-Applicants are encouraged to propose strategies to reduce recidivism among high risk offenders under supervision who have a history of serious violence and are identified in concert with local and/or state law enforcement.
-Proposals must include a description of how this group will be identified and demonstrate access to and use of data and law enforcement input. - (2) Propose an approach to assess how their agency's supervision practices align with the Risk-Needs-Responsivity (RNR) framework and improve alignment as it relates to the target population proposed for the SCF initiative.
-For example, agencies may use the RNR Simulation Tool,11 or something similar, to assess capacity to provide risk-reducing programs to the target population; then revise program offerings and content based on the results.
+(1) Propose an SCF initiative to reduce violent recidivism among high-risk offenders under supervision who have a history of serious violence and are identified in concert with local and/or state law enforcement.
+The proposals must include a description of how this group will be identified and demonstrate access to and use of data and law enforcement input.